isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 well as <strong>transfer of ownership</strong>  <strong>independently</strong>, <strong>legally</strong> and
 in <strong>compliance</strong> with globally-accepted standards.
-All from the convenience of your enhanced IT system that you are familiar with, or simply with an internet access to subscription services from our partners.</p>
+All from the convenience of your enhanced IT system that you are familiar with, or simply with an internet access just to verify documents.</p>
 <p>TradeTrust supports the digitalisation of trade documents, with no data
 format or standard restriction, into two document types :
 <br>(1) <strong>Verifiable Documents </strong>for example certificates of origin